Your donations directly support our students.

 General scholarship applications are accepted each year from early February through mid-March, with awards for the following academic year announced in early June.
 Visit scholarships to learn more about individual scholarships and application openings.

-The SEAL Scholarship Program offers OCCC students an opportunity to learn valuable skills through on-campus educational service assignments in combination with scholarship awards.
+The Serve, Earn and Learn (SEAL) Scholarship Program offers OCCC students an opportunity to learn valuable skills through on-campus educational service assignments in combination with scholarship awards.
 Applications are typically accepted from mid-September through mid-October.
-This program is supported by the Barton Family Foundation Serve, Earn, and Learn Scholarship Program endowment fund, created through a generous gift from Bill and JoAnn Barton.
-For more information, visit seal-scholarship.
+This program is supported by the Barton Family Foundation SEAL Program endowment fund, created through a generous gift from Bill and JoAnn Barton and the McAlister Memorial SEAL Scholarship fund.

 Giving to the Foundation